Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect

-Design-based methods have been around for a long time, and we have demonstrated that it is feasible to implement our design-based decision rule, but a practical impediment to widespread implementation is that applied researchers do not report enough information about their experiments to replicate them with design-based methods \citep*{young2019}.
-We use large language models to pull (openAI’s GPT-4o-mini) and categorize (openAI’s GPT-o3-mini) the randomization processes from 2,080 papers associated with randomized controlled trials from the Abdul Latif Jameel Poverty Action Lab (J-PAL).
+Our design-based maximum likelihood estimate has begun to enter the pedagogy of experimental economics \citep*{list2026}, but a practical impediment to widespread implementation is that applied researchers often do not report enough information about their experiments to replicate them with design-based methods \citep*{young2019}.
+We use large language models to pull (OpenAI’s GPT-4o-mini) and categorize (OpenAI’s GPT-o3-mini) the randomization processes from 2,080 papers associated with randomized controlled trials from the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 Only 61\% have enough description for the large language model to confidently categorize the randomization method from the paper or associated AEA RCT Registry entry.
 However, of those, 78\% use designs captured by design-based likelihoods that we consider.
 In the full set of papers, over 60\% describe some mechanism through which there could be defiers.
 Another practical impediment to design-based methods is that instead of reporting absolute numbers, several researchers only report rates or regression results.
-Mandated reporting of experimental design and standard sample counts by J-PAL, medical journals, and other authorities could facilitate the application of our design-based decision rule, allowing researchers to learn more from their experiments.
+Mandatory reporting of experimental design and standard sample counts by J-PAL, medical journals, and other authorities could facilitate the application of our design-based likelihood, allowing researchers to learn more from their experiments.

 \thefigure{\Alph{subsection}.\arabic{figure}} \thetable{\Alph{subsection}.\arabic{table}}

 \thesubsection{Appendix \Alph{subsection}} \thesubsubsection{\thesubsection .\arabic{subsubsection}}

 \titleformat{\section} {\bfseries } {\thesection}{1em}{}